wp-cli/handbook/commands/core/check-update.md

 # wp core check-update

-Check for WordPress updates via Version Check API.
+Checks for WordPress updates via Version Check API.

 Lists the most recent versions when there are updates available, or success message when up to date.